eduherminio/LichessTournamentAggregator/README.md

 ## Usage

-Binaries for different operating systems can be found [here](https://github.com/eduherminio/LichessTournamentAggregator/releases).
+Executables for different operating systems can be found [here](https://github.com/eduherminio/LichessTournamentAggregator/releases).

 - Download the appropiated version.
 - Run the executable.